zooxo/SW15S/README.md

 MED - Memory Editor
 ____________________

-MED edits and manages the central memory, where intrinsic, builtin and user programs are stored.
+MED edits and manages the central memory, where intrinsic, built-in and user programs are stored.
 The second line of the display shows the name of the selected program/command, its number and the total number of programs.
 The first line of the display shows the commands used in this program.
-The number in the lower right corner shows how much of the available program memory is occupied (ie 7 means, that more than 70% is used).
+The number in the lower right corner shows how much of the available program memory is occupied (i.e. 7 means that more than 70% is used).
+Please note that empty programs/strings are replaced by "NOP" automatically.

 For navigation MED uses the CURSOR PAD:
   7 Home  8 Previous  9 PgUp